mikec-w/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 Camera calibration was performed in the seperate `CameraCalibration.ipynb` notebook and was based on the example [code](https://github.com/udacity/CarND-Camera-Calibration).
-It was kept seperate as the camera calibration is essentially a pre-processing step that only has to be performed once.
-Once complete the calibration information was saved to a pickle file that is loaded into the main pipeline processing notebook.
+It is in a seperate notebook as the camera calibration is essentially a pre-processing step that only needs to be performed once.
+After completion the calibration coefficients were saved to a pickle file that can be loaded into the main pipeline processing notebook.

-The calculation of the camera matrix follows the description already provide below
+The calculation of the camera matrix follows the description already provided below

 >I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 >I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I applied this distortion correction to the test image using the `cv2.undistort()`.

-![alt text][image1]
+Here is an example of the result of the calibration process applied to one of the images:

-![alt text][image2]
+![alt text][image3]

 The calibration created attempted to use all of the camera calibration images provided.
-Initially it failed on most images as the 8x6 grid could not be found.
-Changing this to 9x6 and updating the objp array size resolved this issue with only 3 images now failing.
+Initially it failed on most images an 8x6 grid could not be found.
+After checking the actual image and changing this to search for a 9x6 grid and updating the objp array size resolved this issue with only 3 images now failing.
 It is likely that by combining different grid sizes for the algorithm to find, these images could be included in the calibration but a satisfactory result was obtained without that being necessary.

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

-This first stage of the image processing pipeline used the OpenCV function to apply the previously calculated camera calibration to the image.
+The first stage of the image processing pipeline used the OpenCV function to apply the previously calculated camera calibration to the image.

 ```python
 img = cv2.undistort(img, mtx, dist, None, mtx)
 ```

+An example of an undistorted image is shown below:

-![alt text][image3]
+![alt text][image5]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The thresholded binary images was created by a combination of colour transforms, selecting only the Saturation channel after an RGB->HLS conversion, combined with a gradient thresholding using the sobel method.
+Taking the undistorted image, a thresholded binary images was created by applying a combination of colour transforms, selecting only the Saturation channel after an RGB->HLS conversion and combining the output with a gradient thresholding using the sobel method.

-In order to tune the thresholds, a seperate notebook (ImageProcessingTesting.ipnyb) was created to scan through the thresholding parameters using the test images.
+In order to tune the thresholds, a seperate notebook (ImageProcessingTesting.ipnyb) was created to scan through the thresholding parameters using the set of test images.
 An example of the output of this process is shown below.

 ![alt text][image4]